codedbykishore/mystery-versal/README.md

 - r/History (2) → r/Geography (5) → r/Linguistics (8)
 - r/Codes (3) → r/Chemistry (6) → r/Art (9) → r/Linguistics (8)

-*Note: r/Linguistics (8) serves as the convergence point - it unlocks when ANY of the three paths (Biology, Geography, or Art) is completed, creating multiple strategic routes to the final challenge.*
+*Note: r/Linguistics (8) serves as the convergence point - it unlocks when Biology (7) OR Geography (5) OR Art (9) is solved, creating multiple strategic routes to reach it.*

-**Visual Connection System**: The space diagram displays animated connection lines with flowing effects and arrow markers that represent these unlocking relationships:
+**Visual Connection System**: The space diagram displays animated connection lines with flowing effects and arrow markers that represent these unlocking relationships, creating a beautiful cosmic map of puzzle dependencies.
-- Math → Science (curved SVG path with glow effects)
-- Science → Biology (curved path with animated trail)
+- Science (4) → Biology (7) - Diagonal curved path with animated trail
-- Biology → Linguistics (curved path converging to center)
+- Biology (7) → Linguistics (8) - Curved path converging to center
-- History → Geography (straight path with pulsing animation)
+- History (2) → Geography (5) - Vertical straight path with pulsing animation
-- Geography → Linguistics (straight path converging to center)
+- Geography (5) → Linguistics (8) - Vertical straight path converging to center
-- Codes → Chemistry (straight path with flowing particles)
+- Codes (3) → Chemistry (6) - Vertical straight path with flowing particles
-- Chemistry → Art (curved path with glow trail)
+- Chemistry (6) → Art (9) - Diagonal curved path with glow trail
-- Art → Linguistics (curved path converging to center)
+- Art (9) → Linguistics (8) - Curved path converging to center

 **What Makes This Unique:**
 - **Community-Specific Challenges**: Each puzzle is tailored to match the host subreddit's expertise and culture